 About this tour

-Have you always dreamed of crossing the south of France on motorcycle, or discovering the Pyrenees and their famous Tour de France passes?
+Have you always dreamed of crossing the South of France on a motorcycle?
+Or discover the Pyrénées and their famous Tour de France passes?
 Bordeaux, La Dune du Pilat, Biarritz, le Pic du Midi de Bigorre, Carcassonne, Avignon, Marseille… Are you excited to discover some of the mythical places that compose France’s rich heritage?

-Then look no further, thanks to Universal Riders and our self-guided motorcycle tour from Bordeaux to Marseille, you will have the opportunity to roam the most beautiful roads in southwestern France on one of our luxury motorcycles.
+Then, look no further, thanks to Universal Riders and our self-guided motorcycle tour from Bordeaux to Marseille, you will have the opportunity to roam the most beautiful roads in southwestern France on one of our high-end motorcycles.
 From June to September, this summer trip will delight history, food and nature lovers, leaving you with the most spectacular memories!

 Our local Universal Riders agency in Bordeaux team will be happy to welcome you for this exceptional ride to Marseille.
-You can then sit back, follow our roadbook and take in all the wonders this 8-day motorcycle trip has to offer.Know more
+You can then sit back, follow our roadbook and discover all the wonders this 8-day motorcycle trip has to offer.Read more

 Finally, please know that if you arrive by train or plane, a free Universal Riders shuttle will pick you up and drive you to our offices and your hotel.